Top of the page

 A urostomy is a procedure to create an opening in the belly that allows urine to flow to the outside of the body.
 It is usually done during a surgery to remove a diseased or damaged bladder.
 The urostomy creates an opening called a stoma.

 There are two kinds of urostomies.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Call your doctor or nurse call line now or seek immediate
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if you have any problems.
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if you have any problems.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter R737 in the search box to learn more about "Urostomy: Care Instructions."
+Enter R737 in the search box to learn more about "Urostomy: Care Instructions".

-Current as of:
+Current as of: March 1, 2023

-Medical Review:E. Gregory Thompson MD - Internal Medicine & Kathleen Romito MD - Family Medicine & Marco Mannarino, MD - Family MedicineChristopher G. Wood, MD, FACS - Urology, Oncology
+Medical Review:E. Gregory Thompson MD - Internal Medicine & Kathleen Romito MD - Family Medicine & Christopher G. Wood MD, FACS - Urology, Oncology

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.